CORPORATE GOVERNANCE GUIDELINES

 E. Functioning of Committees

-2. The Audit Committee and Governance and Stockholder Relations Committee operate pursuant to written charters, which are available for investors to view on the Company website.
+2. The Audit Committee, Compensation Committee, Governance and Stockholder Relations Committee, and Risk Oversight Committee operate pursuant to written charters, which are available for investors to view on the Company website.

 4. The Board determines the responsibilities of each Committee, subject to legal and regulatory requirements.
 The members of each Committee of the Board review and assess the adequacy of their respective charters on an annual basis and recommend changes to the Board.

-9. The Governance and Stockholder Relations Committee identifies individuals qualified to be become Board members, consistent with criteria approved by the Board and recommends the director nominees to be selected by the Board.
-6
+9. The Governance and Stockholder Relations Committee identifies individuals qualified to be Board members, consistent with criteria approved by the Board and recommends the director nominees to be selected by the Board.6

 11. Each Committee of the Board will conduct a self-evaluation at least annually to determine whether it is functioning effectively.